csaq6030/ParSys_LP/exercise06/README.md

 # Exercise 6

+This code was not tested on the LCC2 cluster since it performs worse than the sequential version and this would be a waste of computation time.
+The original idea performs a little bit better than the sequential version but does not satisfy the exercise specifications.

+## Description
 The goal of this exercise is to implement, optimize, parallelize and benchmark an algorithm for performing insertions in an **AVL tree**.
 You do not need to worry about other operations, such as deletions.